We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - heavier than many other bags

 Ruvalino Multifunction Travel Backpack

-- wipes pocket on one side
+- wipes pocket included

 These bags combine the great benefits of backpack-style bags with the benefit of being able to quickly convert to crossbody bags to hand carry bags or to hang from the stroller.